mwambajoakim/alx-low_level_programming/README.md

 ## 0x13-more_singly_linked_listshard_soft_links
 An in-depth look at how data is manipulated and how different actions can be carried out on a singly linked list.

+## 0x14-bit_manipulation
+A look at bits, binary numbers and how they are manipulated to achieve efficiency